 - i.
 Area will be sufficient to accommodate up to 500 plants from Lindow, Gilchrist, Labavitch and Dandekar. - ii.
 Row spacing is 15 feet between rows with 4 feet between plants.
 This spacing requires 18 rows of 28 plants each and includes a 50 foot open space around the planted area.
 Total area occupied by plants and buffer zones will be a minimum of 1.8 acres. - iii.
 Each row will be staked with 7 foot grape stakes supporting 13 gauge wire in two wire trellis system with a stake at each plant site.
 Wires will be stretched and anchored by 7 foot pressure treated posts at the end of each row. - iv.
 Area will be fenced to protect against rabbit invasion.
-The plants will be irrigated by surface furrow with severa l pre-plant irrigations to bring the soil to field capacity at the time of plant. - v.
-Field crews will be provided from these funds to assist in planting. - vi.
-Irrigation and pest management will be provided by Cooperator Kominek.
+The plants will be irrigated by surface furrow with several pre-plant irrigations to bring the soil to field capacity at the time of plant. - v.
+Field crews will be provided from these funds to assist in planting and weeding. - vi.
+Irrigation and pest management will be provided by Cooperator Kominek. - vii.
+Plants will be mechanically inoculated with Xylella fastidiosa in 2011.